 When we talk about the GMAT scorer who secured less than 700 and more than 680, they spent approximately 100 hours, and their percentage is the same as the 700+ GMAT scorers, i.e. 28%.

 Meanwhile, aspirants who have studied for about 50 hours altogether for cracking the GMAT test, i.e 23% secured somewhere around 400-490.
 This array of score is considered to be lower than the average score.
 The reasons behind the low scores may be that the aspirant might have skipped either quant section or verbal section.
 They might have lagged behind in matching up with the pace required to solve the questions in the allotted time.

 At last, the aspirants who spent 20 hours or less than that failed to obtain the minimum score of 400 in GMAT.
 You should be aware of the fact that GMAT is an adaptive computer test and follows the algorithm for scores.
 The least score is 200 from where the test series initiates and reaches 800, the maximum GMAT score.
 Hence, you have to work hard to get through with a good GMAT score.

-We’ll be glad to help you in your GMAT preparation journey.
-You can ask for any assistance related to GMAT and MBA from us by just giving a missed call at 08033172797, or you can drop an SMS.
+BYJU’S will be glad to help you in your GMAT preparation journey.
+You can ask for any assistance related to GMAT and MBA from us by calling us at +918884544444.
 You can write to us at email@example.com.